-(Reuters) – U.S. Federal prosecutors charged the proprietor and former executives of Woodbridge Group of Companies LLC on Thursday with orchestrating a $1.Three-billion Ponzi scheme involving 10,000 sufferers.
+(Reuters) – U.S. Federal prosecutors charged the proprietor and former executives of Woodbridge Group of Companies LLC on Thursday with orchestrating a $1.A three-billion-dollar Ponzi scheme involving 10,000 sufferers.

-Robert Shapiro, the owner of the luxury-property organization, and former directors of investments Dayne Roseman and Ivan Acevedo had been charged within the Southern District of Florida with conspiracy to dedicate mail and cord fraud and major mail fraud counts, the Department of Justice (DOJ) stated in an announcement.
+Robert Shapiro, the owner of the luxury-property organization, and former directors of investments Dayne Roseman and Ivan Acevedo had been charged within the Southern District of Florida with conspiracy to defraud by mail and wire fraud and major mail fraud counts, the Department of Justice (DOJ) stated in an announcement.

 Shapiro and the alternative former Woodbridge personnel had been arrested on Thursday in California and supplied earlier than a U.S. Magistrate Judge in the Central District of California, the DOJ stated.